5 Signs That You Need to Replace Your Old Press Brake with a New One

-Don’t wait until the press brake breaks down to buy a new press brake.
-Then, if you plan it right, you can sell your used press brake to someone just starting up or as a resource for parts to someone in the same situation.
+Don’t wait until the press brake breaks down to buy a replacement.
+Instead, plan in advance and you can sell your used press brake to someone just starting up, or as a resource for parts to someone in the same situation.
 You can then use the cash from the sale towards a new press brake.

-It’s time to get a new one when the only positive thing you can say about your old machine is that you own it and don’t have to pay the bank for a loan.
-If you add up all the press brake maintenance and repair costs, are you losing money and missing opportunities?
+It’s time to get a new machine when the only positive thing you can say about your old one is that you own it and no longer have to pay off loan.
+If you add up all your press brake maintenance and repair costs, are you losing money and missing opportunities?

 You’ve got to start calculating the high labor costs, extensive setup time, and low productivity against replacement costs.
 Business owners must consider all these factors when deciding to invest in a new press brake.
 As a result, these expenses can all weigh heavily on the side of replacing your press brake.
 In addition, you will want to take advantage of low-interest rates and get favorable financing for replacing long overdue machines.

 There are many reasons for downtime in fabrication, including lack of materials, labor, or a power outage.
 However, a good manager can usually resolve these issues within a day or two.
-At the same time, an unplanned decommissioning and replacement of a press brake can take weeks or a month to accomplish.
+At the same time, an unplanned decommissioning and replacement of a press brake can take weeks or months to resolve.

 If you keep that old machine around for too long, it can break down and cause serious downtime.
 Downtime can be a nightmare for operation and production managers.
 It also has a dangerous ripple effect.
 If one section of your shop floor is down, it can have repercussions on others.
 As a result, delays, expensive repairs, and outsourcing production will make you wish you replaced that press brake sooner.